johnkerl/miller/docs6b/docs/10min.md

 * MacOS: ``brew install miller`` or ``port install miller`` depending on your preference of [Homebrew](https://brew.sh>`_ or `MacPorts <https://macports.org).
 * Windows: ``choco install miller``  using [Chocolatey](https://chocolatey.org).
 * You can get latest builds for Linux, MacOS, and Windows by visiting https://github.com/johnkerl/miller/actions, selecting the latest build, and clicking _Artifacts_.
 (These are retained for 5 days after each commit.)
-* See also :doc:`build` if you prefer -- in particular, if your platform's package manager doesn't have the latest release.
+* See also the [build page](build.md) if you prefer -- in particular, if your platform's package manager doesn't have the latest release.

 As a first check, you should be able to run ``mlr --version`` at your system's command prompt and see something like the following: